VisionEval/VisionEval-Docs/docs/04-inputs.md

 ### azone_hh_loc_type_prop.csv {#vestate-azone_hh_loc_type_prop.csv}

-This file provides the proportions for households residing in the metropolitan, town and rural part of the Azone
+This file provides the proportions for households residing in the metropolitan, towns and rural part of the Azone

 * **PropMetroHh**: Proportion of households residing in the metropolitan (i.e. urbanized) part of the Azone
 * **PropTownHh**: Proportion of households residing in towns (i.e. urban-like but not urbanized) in the Azone